webview/webview/README.md

 Remember to bundle the DLLs you have not linked statically, e.g. `WebView2Loader.dll` and those from MinGW-w64.

-## Development

-To build the library, examples and run tests, run `script/build.sh` on Unix-based systems and `script/build.bat` on Windows.

-> **Note:** These scripts are not in the best condition but a rewrite is being planned.
-Please bear with us and manually edit the scripts to your liking.

 ## MinGW-w64 Requirements

 In order to build this library using MinGW-w64 on Windows then it must support C++17 and have an up-to-date Windows SDK.
 This applies both when explicitly building the C/C++ library as well as when doing so implicitly through Go/cgo.